bxparks/AceTime/USER_GUIDE.md

       by the IANA TZ Database
 * `ExtendedZoneProcessor`
     * bigger and more complex and handles the entire TZ database
+* `CompleteZoneProcessor`
+    * same as `ExtendedZoneProcessor` but handles the timezones defined by the `acetime::zonedbc` database, over a much larger year interval `[0001,10000)`.

-Access to the two sets data in the ZoneInfo Database is provided by:
+Access to the 3 sets data in the ZoneInfo Database is provided by:

 * `BasicZoneManager`:
-    * contains a registry of the basic ZoneInfo data structures
+    * holds a registry of the basic ZoneInfo data structures
     * holds a cache of `BasicZoneProcessor`
 * `ExtendedZoneManager`:
-    * contains a registry of the extended ZoneInfo data structures
+    * holds a registry of the extended ZoneInfo data structures
-    * the holds a cache of `ExtendedZoneProcessor`
+    * holds a cache of `ExtendedZoneProcessor`
+* `CompleteZoneManager`:
+    * holds a registry of the extended ZoneInfo data structures
+    * holds a cache of `CompleteZoneProcessor`

 <a name="ZoneInfoDatabaseOverview"></a>
 ### ZoneInfo Database Overview